 - 3 All roads and bridges constructed within Escambia County, public or private, shall be - 4 constructed to meet the design and materials standards identified within the DSM and - 5 Escambia County Technical Specifications.
-Escambia County requires the installation of - 6 Graded Aggregate Base on all new roadways meeting the requirements of technical 7 specification 2400 per the Escambia County Technical Specifications.
-Escambia Co - specification 2400 per the Escambia County Technical Specifications.
-Escambia County realizes the benefit of utilizing other FDOT approved base materials when their performance - 9 can satisfactorily meet or exceed the properties of Graded Aggregate Base.
-Approval by the - 10 County Engineer is required prior to the use of any substitution of base material, other than

-11 lime rock/lime stone, meeting FDOT approved supplier and used only in areas with a four (4)

-- 12 foot separation between the bottom of the base and the water table.
-This approval process - 13 shall utilize the County approval form.
+Escambia County requires the installation of - 6 Graded Aggregate Base on all new roadways meeting the requirements of technical - 7 specification 2400 per the Escambia County Technical Specifications.
+Escambia County 8 realizes the benefit of utilizing other FDOT approved base materials when their performance - 9 can satisfactorily meet or exceed the properties of Graded Aggregate Base.
+Approval by the - 10 County Engineer is required prior to the use of any substitution of base material, other than - 11 lime rock/lime stone, from an FDOT approved supplier and used only in areas with a four (4) - 12 foot separation between the bottom of the base and the seasonal high ground water table. - 13 This approval process shall utilize the County approval form.

 14 2-1.1 Minimum right-of-way widths of streets, alleys and easements for utilities.
+15 ECUA Comments

-- 15 Beltways Beltways as designated by the County shall not be less than 300 feet wide. - 16 Arterials State highways and county arterials as defined in the LDC shall not be less than - 17 100 feet wide. - 18 Collectors Collector streets, as defined in the LDC shall not be less than 80 feet wide. - 19 Local streets Local streets including temporary cul-de-sacs, shall be 50 feet if curb and - 20 gutter are utilized, or 66 feet if roadside swales are utilized. - 21 Turning circles Turning circles (permanent) at the end of cul-de-sacs or dead-end street - 22 shall have a right-of-way 100 feet in diameter. - Easements Easements for utilities, where required, shall be at least ten feet wide, and where practical shall be centered on rear or side lot lines. - 25 Alleys Alleys normally shall not be platted within subdivisions.
-However, where they are - acceptable to the overall development of a subdivision by the county engineer, they shall be platted to a width of not less than 20 feet or more than 30 feet. - 28 Drainage easement Drainage easements for conveyance systems must contain - 29 underground piping or swale with concrete lining and shall be platted to a width sufficient to - 30 accommodate the projected pipe sizes, and shown on the recorded plat but in no case shall - 31 such easement be less than 15 feet in width unless an exception variance is approved by the - 32 County Engineer or designee. - 33 Drainage right-of-ways Open ditches and drainage swales with or without concrete lining - 34 must be constructed within public dedicated or deeded right-of-way with a minimum width of - 15 feet and shown on the recorded plat unless an exceptionvariance is approved by the - 36 County Engineer or designee.
+- 16 Beltways Beltways as designated by the County shall not be less than 300 feet wide. - 17 Arterials State highways and county arterials as defined in the LDC shall not be less than - 18 100 feet wide. - 19 Collectors Collector streets, as defined in the LDC shall not be less than 80 feet wide. - 20 Local streets Local streets including temporary cul-de-sacs, -for curb and gutter sections, - shall be 50 feet with an additional five feet public utility easement along each side of Right-ofway if curb and gutter are utilized, or 66 feet if roadside swales are utilized. - 23 Turning circles Turning circles (permanent) at the end of cul-de-sacs or dead-end street - shall have a right-of-way 100 feet in diameter.
+With a ten feet utility easement providing a minimum of fourteen feet from the back of curb. - 26 Utility Easements Easements for utilities, where required, sShall be at least ten feet wide, or 27 wider depending on utility providers' easement requirements and where practical shall be - 28 centered on rear or side lot lines.
+[Maximum?
+Possibly 25 feet?] - 29 Alleys Alleys normally shall not be platted within subdivisions.
+However, where they are - 30 acceptable to the overall development of a subdivision by the county engineer, they shall be - 31 platted to a width of not less than 20 feet or more than 30 feet. - 32 Drainage easement Drainage easements for conveyance systems must contain - 33 underground piping or swale in accordance with DSM 1-1.5(c)9 and shall be platted to a - width sufficient to accommodate the projected pipe sizes, and shown on the recorded plat but in no case shall such easement be less than 15 feet in width unless an exception variance is - 36 approved by the County Engineer or designee. - 37 Drainage right-of-ways Open ditches and drainage swales for conveyance systems must be - 38 constructed within public dedicated or deeded right-of-way with a minimum width of 15 feet - and shown on the recorded plat unless an exception variance is approved by the County - 40 Engineerordesignee.

-37 2-1.2 Minimum pavement widths
+41 2-1.2 Minimum pavement widths